mahawiki/BackToBasics-Hacktoberfest/cloud-computing/google-cloud/cloud-run-website/README.md

 + Cloud Run on GKE: Cloud Run with an additional layer of control which allows you to bring your own clusters & pods from GKE.

-First we need to enable the Cloud Run API.
+First we need to enable the Cloud Run API.<br>
 `gcloud services enable run.googleapis.com`

 While deploying to Cloud Run, we need to choose the managed version of Cloud Run by specifying the tag `--platform managed`<br>